-Adolphs is an intuitive painter who marks her surface with confidence but also with consideration.
+Adolphs is an intuitive painter who marks her surface with confidence and consideration.
 Her palette is imagined because the pictures she sources are mostly black and white.
-Her cool tones capture a fleeting sense — a moment that is somewhere beyond the horizon.
+Her cool tones capture a fleeting sense, somewhere beyond the horizon.
 Sweeping strokes invigorate the scenes she renders, and her impasto use of colour intensifies attributes pertinent to a particular landscape, like the blue of the ocean or the frosty sky in the alps.
 A distinctive aspect of this exhibition is that her subjects are predominately alone and caught mid-action without warning.
 Some are splashing the water, performing strokes in the ocean, while others have retreated into themselves and are not aware they are being watched.
-There are dashes of colour placed beside multiple sections where the canvas is left untouched to indicate such movement but also to show a lapse in time.
+There are dashes of colour placed beside multiple sections where the canvas is left untouched to indicate such movement but to also show a lapse in time.
 The complexity of memory seductively lingers, and we become oddly invested in this isolated moment.

 Elle Charalambu, 2019